inferno-framework/udap-security-test-kit/lib/udap_security_test_kit/docs/udap_client_suite_description.md

 The following inputs must be provided by the tester at a minimum to execute any tests in this suite:
-1. **SUDAP Client URI**: The UDAP Client URI that will be used to register with Inferno's simulated UDAP server.
+1. **UDAP Client URI**: The UDAP Client URI that will be used to register with Inferno's simulated UDAP server.

 The *Additional Inputs* section below describes options available to customize